dhaniel1/DheX/README.md

-I'm still under construction at a not so faast pace.

-This readme file will constantly be updated.

-However, here's how to make the project run DheX on your machine.

-Shoot me an email at obioradhani.el@gmail.com if you wish to pass a word across

-Thanks a bunch for checking me out.

 # DheX

 Big things start small

+Email me at obioradhani.el@gmail.com if you wish to pass a word across

+Thank you for checking this project out.

+However, here's how to make the project run on your machine.

 ## Getting Started

-The project includes scss. but don't be scared cuz here's how to compile the scss file

-- you don't need to compile the scss file for the styling to be effected successfully because the compiled css and the raw scss is intentionally included int he project
+- You don't need to compile the scss file for the styling to be effected successfully because the compiled css and the raw scss is intentionally included in the project
 - Install sass on your machine globally using npm install -g sass (This is done once)
-- in the terminal, navigate to the app folder in the project directory and run "sass ./resources/public/scss/main.scss:./resources/public/public/style.css" command.
+- In the terminal, navigate to the app folder in the project directory and run "sass ./resources/public/scss/main.scss:./resources/public/public/style.css" command.
-- I hope this made you smile

-- Launch your clojuer repl
+- Launch your clojure repl (find instruction below)
 - Launch the ring server using "lein ring server"
-- Launch the clojurescript repl
+- Launch the clojurescript repl (find instruction below)

 ## Structures to note